 EAL/D learners’ capacity to create multilingual multimodal texts depend on their level of proficiency in their home language and the scaffold provided to create the English at each stage of the teaching learning cycle.

 - Building the context or field – having a shared understanding of the topic scaffolds the construction of a multilingual multimodal text.
-Build the context or field by using a familar text in English or a familiar story from students’ culture translated into English.
+Build the context or field by using a familiar text in English or a familiar story from students’ culture translated into English.
 Support students to brainstorm relevant home language vocabulary and phrases related to the text.
 For example, in creating a slideshow presentation of the Very Hungry Caterpillar, students brainstorm the vocabulary for the fruits or the days of the week in their home language.

 - Modelling the text (or deconstruction) – for older EAL/D learners, examples of multilingual multimodal texts can be used for deconstructing and comparing how texts from different cultures convey information.
 EAL/D students can be asked to analyse and report on visual, linguistic and cultural differences in multimodal texts.